-Brain herniation, intracranial
+• Brain herniation, intracranial

+pressure changes;

-pressure changes; Drug Administration and
+Drug Administration and

 management of side effects.

 Instrumentations Intra-Aortic Balloon Pump.
 Continuous assessment

-and Techniques haemodialysis machine The final mark:

-for Clinical Continuous renal replacement 2 written theory tests (60%)
+and Techniques for Clinical haemodialysis machine The final mark: 2 written theory tests (60%)

+Technology in Continuous renal replacement $2 \times 100\%$ $2 \times 20\%$

-Technology in therapy equipments (CRRT).
-2 x assignments
+Critical care IIb therapy equipments (CRRT). [presentation and written]

-Critical care IIb Autologous blood recovery. [presentation and written]
+Critical care no Autologous blood recovery.
+(40%)

 Cell saving.
-(40%)
+(1010)

 Ultrasonography.
 Neonatal: Incubators; Humidifiers

-and Phototherapy;
+Neonatal: incubators; Humidillers and Phototherapy;

 Acute renal failure;

 Chronic renal failure;

 Hepatic failure;

 Gullian-Barre syndrome, status

-epilepticus, meningitis, and
+• Guillan-Barre syndrome, status epilepticus, meningitis, and

+myasthenia gravis;

-myasthenia gravis; Brain herniation, intracranial
+Brain herniation, intracranial

 pressure changes;

 Drug Administration and

 management of side effects.

 NEUROPHYSIOLOGY

 Clinical Paediatric electroencephalography Continuous assessment

 Technology (EEG) The final mark:

 Practice in The electroencephalogram in the Continuous Proficiency

 Neurophysiology unconscious patient in the intensive Assessment based on the

 lia care application and performance

-Sleep and long term of the procedures or techniques as outlined in
+• Sleep and long term of the procedures or techniques as outlined in

 electroencephalography module content (80%)

 Multiple sleep latency testing module content (00%)

 Compilation of a logbook of

 procedures (20%)

 Clinical Intra-operative monitoring Continuous assessment

 Technology Trans-cranial Doppler's The final mark:

 Practice in Sub-dural monitoring Continuous Proficiency

-Neurophysiology Drug administration and Assessment based on the
+Neurophysiology • Drug administration and Assessment based on the

-lib management of side-effects application and performance of the procedures or
+lib management of side-effects application and performance

+of the procedures or

 techniques as outlined in

+1 module content (80%)

-module content (80%)
+1 module content (80%)

-(30,0)

 Compilation of a logbook of

-procedures (20%)
+Instrumentation Calibration procedures on

-Instrumentation • Calibration procedures on Continuous assessment
+Instrumentation and Techniques Calibration procedures on neurophysiological equipment Compilation of a logbook of procedures (20%)

+Compilation of a logbook of procedures (20%) Continuous assessment

-and Techniques neurophysiological equipment The final mark:
+and Techniques for Clinical Technology in neurophysiological equipment Compilation of a logbook of procedures (20%) Continuous assessment The final mark: 2 written theory tests (60%) 2 x assignments

+and Techniques for Clinical Technology in Neurophysiology neurophysiological equipment Design, operation and trouble-shooting skills on the equipment for the following procedures: Compilation of a logbook of procedures (20%) Continuous assessment The final mark: 2 written theory tests (60%) 2 x assignments [presentation and written]

-for Clinical Technology in Design, operation and trouble-shooting Continue 2 written theory tests (60%)
+and Techniques for Clinical Technology in neurophysiological equipment Design, operation and trouble-shooting skills on the equipment for the following procedures: Paediatric electroencephalography (EEG) Compilation of a logbook of procedures (20%) Continuous assessment The final mark: 2 written theory tests (60%) 2 x assignments

-Technology in Neurophysiology skills on the equipment for the following procedures: 2 x assignments [presentation and written]
+and Techniques for Clinical Technology in Neurophysiology neurophysiological equipment Design, operation and trouble-shooting skills on the equipment for the following procedures: Compilation of a logbook of procedures (20%) Continuous assessment The final mark: 2 written theory tests (60%) 2 x assignments [presentation and written]

-Ila (40%)

-Paediatric electroencephalography (EEG)The electroencephalogram in the (,)

-unconscious patient in the intensive care

-anconscious patient in the intensive care